How to Create a Custom Subject Line for Feedburner E-Mail Updates

 One of the best ways to build a loyal readership for your blog is to encourage visitors to subscribe via e-mail or RSS feed.

 Many bloggers use Feedburner (owned by Google) to manage their blog’s feed.
-Up until now, people who subscribe to Feedburner blog updates via e-mail have received a generic e-mail whose Subject line reads something like: Blogging Bistro – Latest Updates.
+By default, people who subscribe to Feedburner blog updates via e-mail will receive a generic e-mail whose Subject line reads something like:

 Blogging Bistro: How to Create a Custom Subject Line for Feedburner E-Mail Updates